Flying Dutchman: In literature

 The 1797–98 poem by Samuel Taylor Coleridge, The Rime of the Ancient Mariner, contains a similar account of a ghost ship, which may have been influenced by the tale of the Flying Dutchman.

 One of the first Flying Dutchman short stories was titled Vanderdecken's Message Home; or, the Tenacity of Natural Affection and was published in Blackwood's during 1821.

 John Boyle O'Reilly wrote a poem titled The Flying Dutchman (1867).
 It was first published in The Wild Goose, a handwritten newspaper produced by Fenian convicts being transported to Western Australia.

 Dutch poet J. Slauerhoff published a number of related poems, particularly in his 1928 volume Eldorado.

 Ward Moore's 1951 story Flying Dutchman used the myth as a metaphor for an automated bomber which continues to fly over an Earth where humanity long since totally destroyed itself and all life in a nuclear war.

+The second part of Larry Niven's science fiction novel Protector is titled Vandervecken [sic] and draws parallels between a major character and the Flying Dutchman.

 British author Brian Jacques wrote a trilogy of fantasy/young adult novels concerning two reluctant members of the Dutchmans crew, a young boy and his dog, whom an angel charges to help those in need.
 The first novel was titled Castaways of the Flying Dutchman (2001); the second was titled The Angel's Command (2003), and the third was titled Voyage of Slaves (2006).

 The comic fantasy Flying Dutch by Tom Holt is a version of the Flying Dutchman story.
 In this version, the Dutchman is not a ghost ship but crewed by immortals who can only visit land once every seven years when the unbearable smell that is a side-effect of the elixir of life wears off.